Skip to content

 Note

-What does fitpot do?
+What does the fitpot do?

 To minimize the above loss function, the following gradient-based methods are available in fitpot: